adfinis/foreman-yml/README.md

 Make automated foreman configuration as easy as pie.

-This library automatically resolves names so you can link templates, hosts, domains with only using their names.
+This script automatically resolves names so you can link templates, hosts, domains with only using their names.
 It's not required to know their ids beforehand.

 ## Installation
 ```